wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 <h2 id="Lab 6">Lab 6 Final project 2-bit full adder</h2>

 In this semester's final project, the topic is 2-bit full adder.
-The project requires the students first to design the CMOS 2-bit full adder by themselves and then minimize the using the technique learnt in the lecture to reduce the number of transistor, and using the optimization tool available in MDL to minimize the worst case delay in the designed circuit.
+The project requires the students first to design the CMOS 2-bit full adder by themselves.
+Then the design is expected to minimize the total number of transistors using the technique learnt in the lecture.
+After that, optimization tool is used to minimize the worst case delay in the designed circuit iteratively.

 The requirements are listed below:
 * Design is required to using available 45nm gpdk in Cadence.